-First of all, it’s important to clarify that GDPR applies to all the companies that process data of European Union residents, no matter whether your company is based in EU or not.
+First of all, it’s important to clarify that GDPR applies to all the companies that process data of European Union residents, no matter whether your company is based in the EU or not.

 - Data subject – is primarily a candidate, whose personal data is being processed